 The dry season, also called winter, is a drier and cooler season with temperatures typically around 21-27°C (70-81°F).
 The average monthly rainfall is 90-160 mm (3.5-6.3 in).
 This season is also best for whale swimming, Village Show Days and fishing for particular species like wahoo and mahimahi.

 Wet Season (November to April)

 The wet season, also known as summer, is Niue’s most hot and humid season with temperatures typically 22-29°C (72-84°F).
-Rain tends to be more frequent than the dry season with a monthly average of 156-300mm (6.1-11.8″) and there is a small risk of cyclones affecting the country.
+Rain tends to be more frequent than in the dry season with a monthly average of 156-300 mm (6.1-11.8 in) and there is a small risk of cyclones affecting the country.
 This season is best for fishing particular species like yellowfin tuna.

 It’s also worth noting that the wet season is the low season for tourism meaning it’s the time when you’re most likely to get a good deal on flights, accommodation, etc. In short, it’s the cheapest time to visit Niue!
 See more perks of travelling during this time in the 10 Reasons to Travel in the Low Season in Niue.

 So when is the best time to travel to Niue?
 Check out our complete guide, The Best Time to Visit Niue, which dives deeper into the subject.

 The main thing you need to keep in mind when packing for Niue is to have a tropical wardrobe that includes some more modest items of clothing for exploring Niues’s villages.
 A packing list for Niue might look a little something like this:

 - 2 Light blouses/shirts to cover the shoulders for church and sun protection

 - 2 Shorts/skirts which are not too short so you can enjoy wearing them at both your resort and when out exploring